Welcome, Minnesota

 Welcome is a city in Martin County, Minnesota, United States.
-The population was 686 at the 2010 census.
-The U.S. Census Bureau estimated 2018 population is 649.
+The population was 710 at the 2020 census.

 History

-While a post office called Welcome has been in operation since 1881, the city was not incorporated until 1890.
-Welcome was incorporated, first as a village, on May 7, 1890 and named after homesteader Alfred M. Welcome who owned a farm on what became the city's southwest side.
+While a post office called "Welcome" has been in operation since 1881, the city was not incorporated until 1890.
+Welcome was incorporated, first as a village, on May 7, 1890, and named after homesteader Alfred M. Welcome, who owned a farm on what became the city's southwest side.

 A local newspaper, The Welcome Times, circulated in town from 1895 through 1969 before being merged with the Sherburn Advance-Standard.

 In 1988, Welcome combined with nearby Sherburn and Trimont schools to form the Martin County West School District.
 In 1999, Welcome combined its police department with nearby Sherburn to form the joint Sherburn/Welcome Police Department.

 Geography

+Welcome is in central Martin County, between Fairmont, the county seat 8 mi to the east, and Sherburn 6 mi to the west.
+120th Street, former U.S. Route 16, passes along the southern edge of Welcome and connects it with the two other cities.
+Interstate 90, also traveling east-west, passes just north of Welcome, with access from Exit 93.
+Minnesota State Highway 263 passes through the east side of Welcome as Guide Street, leading south 10 mi to Ceylon.